Campeon254/Air-Quality-Analysis/README.md

 ## Data Collection

 We use the OpenAQ API to collect AQI data from various cities.
-The dataset includes key pollutants such as PM2.5, PM10, CO, NO2, SO2, and O3.
+The dataset includes key pollutants such as PM2.5, PM10, CO, NO2,and O3.
 You can find the API documentation [here](https://docs.openaq.org/).

 ## How to Access the Data